ginesthoii/Incubator/README.md

 # Incubator
-> Incubator Using Arduino with Automatic Temperature and Humidity control
+> Incubator Using ESP32 with Automatic Temperature and Humidity control